leezhou999/bysj/README.md

 # ATTENTION
-The file structure in this warehouse is manually created, does not contain. git files, and can not be imported directly into IDE.
-Please manually import subfolders and files under SRC and WebContect after downloading.
+<p>The file structure in this warehouse is manually created, does not contain. git files, and can not be imported directly into IDE.
+Please manually import subfolders and files under SRC and WebContect after downloading.</p>
+<p>Contact me if you have problems deploying this project.</p>
 # bysj repository description
 This project is Leezhou's personal graduation project who was majored in software engineering in the past four years.
 # Title